 And if this "serenade" is not enough, it also stands out that Lahiri Mahasaya told followers to keep their practice of kriya yoga to themselves.

 Further, devoted bigots develop sects and cults.
 It stands out very clearly in a historical perspective.
 Just check Wikipedia's article about "Hinduism" and its cults: The larger parts of Hinduism are cults.
 And many cults evolve on the basis of devoted minds who get grossly bigoted or limited of outlook as time goes by.
 It happens almost as "by itself," methinks.
 In other words: If deep inside you want to wither and decay, outré devotion might be the thing – and don't say that you have not been warned against much that is regularly practiced in churches the world over ...

 My Master is Swami Sri Yukteswar Giriji.
 The inspiration and command for the spread of Yogoda Sat-Sanga [SRF] in America is due to him.
 The whole credit belongs to him.
 He is one of the world's greatest intellectual and spiritual giants. – Yogananda, "Christmas Message", East West, September – October 1928.

-Easy – Realize your Self and see that too – And till then, think that the original meaning of "God" as used by Alf and other yogis, is "Self".
+You could realize your Self and go into God (Lord) and find out as far as you can.
+Until then, think that the original meaning of "God" as used by Alf and other yogis, is "Self".
 At the back of many words, like "Elf-Realization Fellowship" you can still sense this angling.
 It is also possible to note things like that in some of Alf's early writings, one of which was written by a ghost writer in his name, they say.